 Hi, Stew.
 I will be turning 50 this week.
 I am 5'8 and weigh 202 lbs.
 I have been on blood pressure and cholesterol meds for almost three decades.
 I am looking to make some lifestyle changes and wondering what you recommended for getting fit.

-I have a printed copy of your Navy SEAL bodyweight circuit from Men's fitness, I believe, from many years ago.
-I'm looking for a full body circuit that I can do at home, a few times a week.
-I have some dumbbells, and a treadmill.
+I have a printed copy of your Navy SEAL body-weight circuit from "Men's Fitness," I believe, from many years ago.
+I'm looking for a full-body circuit that I can do at home a few times a week.
+I have some dumbbells and a treadmill.
 Would you recommend that SEAL workout or something else?
-Also, with whatever workout that I do, how long would I do it for, before changing it, to avoid plateau?
+Also, with whatever workout that I do, how long would I do it for, before changing it, to avoid plateauing?
 Thanks in advance.
 Max

-Here is something I like to do when limited to treadmills and dumbbells (and a place to do pullups):
+Here is something I like to do when limited to treadmills and dumbbells (and a place to do pull-ups):

 Check out this excellent dynamic stretch ideas